subsquid/docs/docs/graphql-api/subscriptions.md

 The OpenReader supports [GraphQL subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/) via live queries.
 The query is repeatedly executed (every 5 seconds by default) and the clients are responsible for handling the result set updates.

 To enable subscriptions, add the additional `--subscriptions` flag to the `squid-graphql-server` startup command.
-The subscriptions will be available at the standard squid endpoint but with the `wss://` protocol.
-For a full list of available options for the graphql server, run
+The poll interval is configured with the `--subscription-poll-interval` flag.
+For details and a full list of available options, run
 ```bash
 npx squid-graphql-server --help
 ```